NASA's Parker Solar Probe becomes first spacecraft to 'touch' the sun – KION546

 The Parker Solar Probe launched in 2018 and set out to circle closer and closer to the sun.
 Scientists, including the spacecraft’s namesake astrophysicist Eugene Parker, want to answer fundamental questions about the solar wind that streams out from the sun, flinging energetic particles across the solar system.

 The sun’s corona is much hotter than the actual surface of the star, and the spacecraft could provide insight about why.
-The corona is one million degrees Kelvin, while the surface is around 6,000 Kelvin.
+The corona is one million degrees Kelvin (1,800,000 degrees Fahrenheit) at its hottest point, while the surface is around 6,000 Kelvin (10,340 degrees Fahrenheit).

 The spacecraft has already revealed surprising finds about the sun, including the 2019 discovery of magnetic zig-zag structures in the solar wind called switchbacks.